astraut-solutions/easy-risk-register/docs/guides/product/pdf-exports.md

 - **Risk register report**: current view (filters + matrix selection) or all risks, includes generated time, applied filters, and a severity legend.
 - **Privacy incident / checklist report**: per-risk checklist summary with completion timestamps (requires the privacy incident checklist to be attached to that risk).
+- **Maturity self-assessment report**: selected assessment (framework preset + timestamp) with embedded radar image and a domain scores table (self-assessment only; not certification/compliance/legal advice).

 ## Server-side endpoints (direct download)